dnboptimizer/dnboptimizer.github.io/ecosystem/powerbi.md

 3. Select the environment you want to enable Power BI reporting in.
 4. Select the Database tab.

-If your database is active you will see "Your database is currently visible to Power BI users."
-If your database is not active click the Active button.
+**Note: If your database is active you will see "Your database is currently visible to Power BI users."
+If your database is not active click the Active button.**

 ## Create Perspectives
 1. From the PowerApps [website](https://web.powerapps.com) click on Common Data Service.